nequam/epub_view/README.md

 # epub_view

+This originally comes from https://github.com/ScerIO/packages.flutter, a developer named SergeShkurko seems to have done a lot of the commits
+(if not all of them.).
+I am trying to understand why this widget will not import into flutterflow.io for some friends of mine.
+If this becomes useful, feel free to take whatever you need out of it.
+(MIT License)

+I am also working on putting a version of this in pub.dev at some point when I figure out how all of that works.

 Pure flutter widget for view EPUB documents on all platforms.
 Based on [epub](https://pub.dev/packages/epub) package.
 Render with flutter widgets (not native view) on any platforms: **Web**, **MacOs**, **Windows** **Linux**, **Android** and **iOS**

 ## Showcase